 I would thoroughly recommend going to see them if you can.

 Over the past year I have walked approximately 4.15 million steps, covering 2 600 km, and I cycled a further 2 750 km.
 In between, I have taken over 6 000 photos and I’m not sure how many hours of video.
-It is quite interesting to look back on the year past with some data, although I don’t have much from previous years to compare it to.
-Continue reading “2014 in numbers”
+It is quite interesting to look back on the year past with some data, although I don’t have much from previous years to… Continue reading 2014 in numbers

-One thing about the long dark winter nights that we get in higher latitudes, is that they rally make you appreciate the bright sunny days.
+One thing about the long dark winter nights that we get in higher latitudes, is that they really make you appreciate the bright sunny days.
 Most of the past few weekends have had periods of brilliant sunshine (even if it was cold) in which I have been out on my bike.
+There is something almost… Continue reading Long nights and bright days